Requirement for Licensure Examination

 - Have you had or do you now have any disease or condition that interferes with your ability to perform the essential functions of your profession, including any disease or condition generally regarded as chronic by the medical community i.e. (1) mental or emotional disease or condition; (2) alcohol or other substance abuse; (3) physical disease or condition, that presently interferes with your ability to practice your profession?
 If yes, attach a detailed statement, including an explanation whether or not you are currently under treatment.

-The above information should not deter you from applying for the nursing program.
-Please discuss any questions with the Dean of Health and Human Services for specific guidance.
+The above information should not deter you from applying for the radiography program.
+Please discuss any questions with the Program Assistant for the Radiography program for specific guidance.